rickbot-dot/xploitable/README.md

 `https://TylerMS887.github.io/install-xploitable` is the script downloaded from my GitHub Pages website.

-An AppImage for Xploitable cannot be provided to prevent conflicts with the `ace` image launcher (because the installer could be installed by `ace`), and that AppImages can bypass some organisation rules.
+An AppImage for Xploitable cannot be provided to prevent conflicts with AppImageLauncher (because the installer could be installed), and that AppImages can bypass some organisation rules.

-A Snap or Flatpak cannot be provided because they are sandboxed, and the kernel cannot be accessed by sandboxed packages.
+A Snap or Flatpak cannot be provided because they are sandboxed, and the system's kernel cannot be accessed by sandboxed packages, as there is no Snap connection or FLatpak symlink that works with.

 A package for AUR may be released by someone in the kernel community.
 Possibly the same for a PPA (Debian/Ubuntu/Kali/KDE Neon/etc.) and a Copr repository (Red Hat/Fedora/etc.).